-ReAbundj, i : means the relative abundance of species i in sample j.
+ReAbundj, i : represents the relative abundance of species i in sample j.

-The second measure was based on the Wilcoxon rank-sum test.
-We identified differentially abundant features between two groups on a per species basis using Wilcoxon rank-sum test and with p-values being adjusted using the conservative Bonferroni correction.
-For the last criteria, we discarded features with an absolute value of log2 of features’ Fold Change less than 0.5.
-In addition, we ignored the unclassified strain of bacteria.
-The scripts were available on Github.
+The second criteria was based on Wilcoxon rank-sum test.
+We identified differentially abundant features between two groups on a per species basis using Wilcoxon rank-sum test with p-values being adjusted by the conservative Bonferroni correction.
+For the last criteria, we discarded features with an absolute value of log2 fold change in features less than 0.5 and 1 in fungi and bacteria, respectively.
+In addition, all unclassified strains were not included in analysis.
+The scripts were available on GitHub (same above).

 Microbial association and network analysis

-Inter-fungal and fungal-bacterial co-occurrence and co-exclusion relationships were estimated using the DGCA algorithm25.
-DGCA is an algorithm for systematically assessing the difference in feature-feature regulatory relationships under different conditions21.
-In our case, DGCA was used to assess the difference of inter-fungal and fungal-bacterial correlations between different groups (CRC vs Adenoma vs Healthy controls).
-P values less than 0.05 were considered significant.
-When comparing the inter-fungal and fungal-bacterial correlation in different groups, DGCA leverages the permutation samples to calculate empirical p-values.
-The inclusion criterion for network plot features is correlation index less than -0.2 or more than 0.5.
-To stabilized the variance of sample correlation coefficients in different stages, the Fisher z-transformation is untilized:
+Co-occurrence and co-exclusive interactions among fungi and between fungi and bacteria were estimated using the DGCA algorithm for systematically assessing the difference in feature-feature regulatory relationships under different conditions21.
+Here, DGCA was used to assess the difference of fungi-fungi and fungi-bacteria correlations among distinct groups of subjects (CRC, adenoma or healthy controls).
+P value less than 0.05 was considered significant.
+When comparing correlations in different groups, DGCA leverages the permutation samples to calculate empirical p-values (Ref).
+A correlation was plotted in the network only if its correlation index was less than -0.2 or greater than 0.5.
+To stabilize variance of sample correlation coefficients in different stages, Fisher z-transformation was used:

 z=atanh⁡(r)=12loge(1+r1-r)

-where r presents the sample correlation coefficient.
-Another important index used is the z-score, which represents the relative strength of differential correlation.
-The z-score is defined as:
+where r represents the sample correlation coefficient, and z represents the z-score which is the relative strength of differential correlation.
+The z-score was defined as:

 dz=(z1-z2)sz12-sz22

-wheres sz12refers to the variance of the z-score in condition x.
-Using the difference in z-scores dz, a two-sided p-value can be calculated with the standard normal distribution.
-We considered the empirical p-values less than 0.05, and the absolute values of the z-score larger than 5 as a significantly different correlation between different groups.
-When the inter-fungal or fungal-bacterial correlation in CRC is weaker than that of the healthy control, the z-score would be positive.
-Whereas, if the correlation is stronger in CRC, the z-score would be negative.
-Based on a threshold of correlation significance (p-value less than 0.05) and the direction of correlation changes in different conditions (i.e. the correlation is stronger or weaker in CRC compared to healthy controls), species-species correlations in each condition could be categorized into three classes: significant positive correlation, no significant correlation, and significant negative correlation.
-As we have two conditions (CRC vs Healthy controls), there were nine classes for differential correlation analysis, namely '+/+', '+/0', '+/-', '0/+', '0/0', '0/-', '-/+', '-/0', and '-/-'.
-The interactions between these selected features were clustered with affinity propagation clusters methodology23.
+where sz12refers to the variance of z-score in condition x, and dz represents the difference in z-score.
+Obtaining the difference in z-score (dz) allowed calculation of two-sided p-value with standard normal distribution.
+Empirical p-value less than 0.05 was considered significant, and z-score with absolute value larger than 5 was considered as a significantly different correlation between distinct groups.
+When a fungi-fungi or fungi-bacteria correlation in CRC was weaker than that in healthy controls, the z-score was positive and vice versa.
+Based on the cutoff of correlation significance (p-value ≤ 0.05) and direction of correlation changes in different conditions (i.e. the correlation was stronger or weaker in CRC compared to healthy controls), species-species correlations could be categorized into three classes: significantly positive, insignificant, and significantly negative.
+As we compared correlations between CRC and healthy controls, there were a total of nine classes of differential correlation, namely “+/+”, “+/0”, “+/-“, “0/+”, “0/0”, “0/-“, “-/+”, “-/0”, and “-/-“.
+Interactions between these features were clustered by affinity propagation clusters methodology23.

-The random forest based machine learning approach
+Random forest-based machine learning

-Our machine learning analyses exploited the taxonomic species-level median normalized relative abundance by Kraken2 and its plugin Bracken.
-To obtain the test error estimates with lower bias, the LOSO (leave one set out) was used to perform the nested cross-validation.
-The feature selection and model training were performed with the R package “random Forest”.
-To choose the best model, and we utilized the max average AUC and best AUC in multi-features and single feature as the selected criteria, respectively.
-Only species appearing in the top three ranking features in at least one cohort were included in multi-features model characters selection.
-The code generating the analyses and the figures is available at Github.
+Our machine learning analyses exploited median normalized relative abundance at taxonomic species level using Kraken2 and its plugin Bracken.
+To reduce bias, leave-one-set-out (LOSO) approach was used to perform nested cross-validation.
+Feature selection and model training were performed by the R package “random Forest”.
+To choose the best model, we utilized the maximal average AUC and the best AUC in multi-features and single feature as the selection criteria, respectively.
+Only species ranked as the top three features in at least one cohort were included in selection of multi-features model characters.
+The code and figures generated during analyses were available on GitHub (same above).

-Fungal Strain and Culture Condition
+Fungal strain and culture condition